ssi112/data-structures-algorithms/project3/explain.md

 Both finding the pivot point and the binary search require a pointer to the list as well as the first and last pointers.
 It takes O(n) space to store the list plus the additional variables.

 ### Big O Time Complexity
 Finding the pivot point is similar to a binary search as both begin by halving the list through each iteration and continuing  dividing it in half until we find the pivot point or the target value.
 Both should operate in O(log n), where n is the input size of the array/list.
+If the target value is found in the first, middle or last position within the list then it operates at O(1) best case.

 ---